How is miso made?

 - Supports overall body functions and capacity to rebuild and maintain blood vessels and bones.

-Choosing and storing your miso:
+Choosing and storing

-If you want the digestive and overall health benefits of the fermentation process, then the miso needs to be unpasteurized.
+If you want the digestive and overall health benefits of fermentation,

 Miso is flavorful and salty enough on its own.

 Here are five simple ways to incorporate miso into your meals.*

-3. As a marinade.
+3. As a marinade

 – Example: Mix dark miso with ginger, black pepper, a splash of vinegar and molasses to create a wonderful veggie marinade.

-4. As a tea or coffee replacement.
+4. As a tea or coffee replacement (broth)

 – Example: Pour yourself a cup of hot water and mix a teaspoon or less of miso into the water and enjoy.
-(If you find it difficult to dissolve the miso in a full cup of water try pouring a small amount of water in, dissolve the miso, and then fill the cup to the top.)
+(If you find it difficult to dissolve in a full cup of water try pouring a small amount of water in, dissolve the miso, and then fill the cup to the top.)
 Many people use this as a nutritious and satisfying morning coffee or tea replacement.

-5. As a dipping sauce.
+5. In a dipping sauce

 – Example: Blend garlic, onion, miso, tahini, lemon juice and dill to make a yummy dipping sauce.